NewSearch millions of jobs from your AI agent with MCP

 JSearch API on RapidAPI is the most-installed jobs endpoint in RapidAPI’s catalog.
 It wraps a handful of job boards behind one URL and is free to start.
 If you’re evaluating it for a production product, here’s the technical comparison most reviews don’t do - what JSearch istechnically, what its API surface returns, and when a direct integration with each source is better.

-What JSearch actually is
+What the JSearch API actually is

 GET https://jsearch.p.rapidapi.com/search